Compliance

 Suppliers

 Sweco’s procurements broadly cover the following categories: sub-consultants, office space and IT, travel and employee costs other than salaries and remuneration.
-Although Sweco’s supply chain is limited and its most significant sustainability impact occurs in client projects and collaborations with other parties, Sweco expects all of its suppliers to comply not only with laws and regulations in the countries where they operate, but also with group-wide principles in Sweco’s Code of Conduct.
-Sub-consultants at Sweco are required to sign the Code of Conduct, which covers areas including health and safety, environmental management, business ethics, compliance, human rights and workers’ rights.
+Although Sweco’s supply chain is limited and its most significant sustainability impact occurs in client projects and collaborations with other parties, Sweco expects all of its suppliers to comply not only with laws and regulations in the countries where they operate, but also with the principles in Sweco’s Supplier & Business Partner Code of Conduct.
+Suppliers are required to sign the Supplier & Business Partner Code of Conduct, which covers areas including health and safety, environmental management, business ethics, compliance, human rights and workers’ rights.
 Management and evaluation of supplier relations and procurement also take place at the business area level based on local policies and procedures.
 Sweco ensures regulation of sustainability requirements in its supplier and contract management through contractual commitments from the company’s suppliers.
 Sweco’s goal is to use ongoing dialogue to continuously improve the review and management of its supply chain and establish processes and tools to further develop sustainability performance.

 Human rights

 Sweco supports and respects human rights, as defined by international conventions.
-Sweco’s Code of Conduct also serves as the company’s group-wide human rights policy.
+Sweco’s Code of Conduct and Supplier & Business Partner Code of Conduct also serve as the company’s group-wide human rights policy.
 Sweco has zero tolerance for human rights violations, child labour and inhumane working conditions.
 Sweco also does not permit discrimination or denial of employees’ collective bargaining rights.
 The company actively promotes equal rights and opportunities in the workplace, within Sweco and in contacts with clients and other stakeholders.
 The risk of human rights violations within Sweco’s own operations is deemed to be relatively minor.
 Human rights violations are mainly of concern in export projects conducted outside of Europe, with the risk of violation varying based on e.g. type of project, geographic location and the business partners Sweco works with.
 Human rights criteria are included in the tender review process for screening major Sweco projects, in the assessment of potential business partners and in the merger and acquisition process.
-No suspected violations of human rights were reported in 2021, 2022 and 2023.
+No suspected violations of human rights were reported in 2021, 2022, 2023 or 2024.

 The Sweco Ethics Line

-Sweco has a zero-tolerance policy with regard to violation of the law and business ethics and to human rights violations.
+Sweco has a zero-tolerance policy regarding violations of law, business ethics policies, and human rights.
 Sweco focuses on enforcing this policy by proactively providing training and information, and by reactively picking up on and managing incidents.
 The Sweco Ethics Line, one of the company’s whistleblowing channels, can be used by employees and external parties for anonymous reporting of suspected misconduct.
 Any illegal or unethical behaviour, including human rights violations, can be reported anonymously via the Sweco Ethics Line, which is operated by an external provider.
 Sweco also has internal reporting channels available to employees.
 All reported incidents are promptly investigated, regardless of the reporting channel used.
 Investigations are managed as locally as possible.

 Sustainability Report